cypress-io/cypress/docs/source/faq/index.md

 <!-- ## How do I pass data to my webserver from Cypress? -->

-## {% fa fa-question-circle green %} How do I test content inside an iframe?
+## {% fa fa-angle-right %} How do I test content inside an iframe?

 Currently Cypress does not support selecting or accessing elements from within an iframe.
 You can read more about this [#here](https://github.com/cypress-io/cypress/issues/136).

-## {% fa fa-question-circle green %} How do I preserve cookies/localstorage in between my tests?
+## {% fa fa-angle-right %} How do I preserve cookies/localstorage in between my tests?

 By default, Cypress automatically clears all cookies **before** each test to prevent state from building up.